sortarad/quickbrownfox/DOCUMENTATION.md

 ```

 ## How to use?
 1. First you need to include Alpine if you haven't done so already.
-You can do this by adding the link to the latest version to the head of your site:
+You can do this by adding the link to the latest version to the head of your site.
-`<script src="https://cdn.jsdelivr.net/gh/alpinejs/alpine@2.8.0/dist/alpine.min.js`" defer></script>`
+`<script src="https://cdn.jsdelivr.net/gh/alpinejs/alpine@2.8.0/dist/alpine.min.js" defer></script>`

 2. Then create an asset container with the identifer of fonts.